 Tax specialists in real estate law should be familiar with this regulation, as it has a decisive influence on the real estate market in one of the main areas of activity in our country.

 It means that the Valencian Government has preferential acquisition rights over real estate in this Autonomous Community, one of the most active in Spain in terms of real estate.
-Law firms such as Imont Legal Services are experts in this type of problem.
+Law firms such as Imont Legal & Taxes are experts in this type of problem.

 On the other hand, the right of first refusal and pre-emptive right in favour of the Generalitat Valenciana is subject to very specific deadlines and cases of action, determined by the Decree Law.